 Major WordPress Updates – WordPress has significantly evolved since its first release in 2003.
 This has been possible because the WordPress team has constantly been developing the software and releasing updates regularly.
 New features are released every few months and are considered major updates.

 Every major release of WordPress is named after a big-time jazz musician.
 Version 1 released in 2004 was named after Miles Davis.
 Since then, major versions have honoured big names like Ella Fitzgerald, McCoy Tyner, John Coltrane, Chet Baker, Billie Holiday, Betty Carter, to name a few.
+You can also check all WordPress versions here.

 A good example of a major update was WordPress 5.0 “Bebo Valdés”.
 It brought about the Gutenberg Editor, named after Johannes Gutenberg who invented the movable-type printing press.
 Gutenberg is a new block-based editor to increase flexibility with how the content is displayed on your site.
 The update also carried a new default theme called ‘Twenty Nineteen’ that is compatible with Gutenberg.